dasmeta/terraform-aws-modules/modules/aws-vpn-vpnendpoint/README.md

 # Terraform AWS Client VPN Endpoint

-Before you start create vpn you should be create vpc peering.If you use many vpc in vpn.
-Module source "dasmeta/modules/aws//modules/aws_multi_vpc_peering"

 ## How to create Application for VPN in AWS Single Sign-On
 - Create private certificate in AWS Certificate Manager.
+Copy arn and use in module
 - Open AWS SSO service page.
 Select Applications from the sidebar
 - Choose Add a new application
 - Select Add a custom SAML 2.0 application